Romulusius/one-time-secret-app/README.md

 #### b.
 Code Comments:
 - Ensure the code is well-commented to explain the logic, especially for the core features of the one-time secret application.

+### Contributing Code via Pull Request:
+- Commit your changes and push them to your feature branch on GitHub.
+Create a pull request targeting the main branch for review.